hamelsmu/oauth-render-quarto/README.md

 # Create A Private Static Site With OAuth For Free With Render

-This blueprint helps you deploy a private [Quarto](https://quarto.org/) site behind OAuth, for free, on [Render](https://render.com/).
+This blueprint helps you deploy a private [Quarto](https://quarto.org/) site behind OAuth, **for free**, on [Render](https://render.com/).
 This can be any static site and is not specific to Quarto.

 Instructions and background are [here](https://github.com/hamelsmu/oauth-tutorial/blob/main/simple/README.md#render).

+## Usage

+1. Follow [these instructions](https://github.com/hamelsmu/oauth-tutorial/blob/main/simple/README.md#render) to set things up.
+1. Update/author your content.
+2. Add/delete emails from [email_list.txt](./email_list.txt) based upon who is allowed to view your site.
+The email(s) must correpond to a person's primary email on Github (users will sign in on GitHub to identify themselves).
+2. Run `quarto render` to update your site, and **check-in all your content to GitHub.**

+Your site will automatically render.

 ## How does this work?